mikeymuller/mikeymuller/README.md

 Hi, I'm Mikey!
-I'm currently a managment conusltant looking to re-enter the tech and data space.
+I'm currently a management consultant looking to re-enter the tech and data space.
 Interested in all things -
 - 📈 Data science
 - ⚽ Sports analytics
 - 🎹 Music trends